-Fatalities on the road for summer 2021 accounted for 101 deaths, the same number reported for 2020.
+Road fatalities for summer 2021 accounted for 101 deaths, the same number reported for 2020.
 Of these fatalities, 47% were males and 26% were females, with 27% unknown or unreported.

-Of the 2021 summer roadway fatalities, 76 were motorists (63 in 2020), 12 were pedestrians (13 in 2020), 12 were motorcyclists (20 in 2020) and 1 was a bicyclist (5 in 2020).
+Of the 2021 summer roadway fatalities, 76 were motorists (63 in 2020), 12 were pedestrians (13 in 2020), 12 were motorcyclists (20 in 2020) and one was a bicyclist (five in 2020).

 The summer season, which the agencies refer to as the year’s 100 deadliest days on the roads, runs from Memorial Day through Labor Day.